JohnBerg60/Arduino-VSCode/README.md

 Download the zip from [sourceforge](https://sourceforge.net/projects/mingw-w64/)
 Unpack it, and move the folder under the dev tools.
 Edit your path (windows r --> env) and add the bin dir of the MingGw-X64.
 MingGW-X64 is used for make.
-For convinience, just copy mingw32-make.exe to make.exe (220kB).
+For convenience, just copy mingw32-make.exe to make.exe (220kB).

 ### stlink-1.3.0-win64
 Download the zip from [github](https://github.com/texane/stlink/releases/tag/1.3.0)